plblum/jivs/README.md

 ### Configuring ValueHosts
 You configure each ValueHost as part of configuring the overall ValidationManager.
-Typically it involves subclassing ModelRulesBase to host the business logic rules of your model.
-The code goes into the configureRules() method, which is passed a Builder object to describe your configuration through the [Builder API](#configuring-the-validationmanager-the-builder-api).
+Typically it involves subclassing [`ModelRulesBase`](#rules) to host the business logic rules of your model.
+The code goes into the `configureRules()` method, which is passed a Builder object to describe your configuration through the [Builder API](#configuring-the-validationmanager-the-builder-api).

 #### Example
-Each `input()` adds or modifies a ValueHost of type InputValueHost.
+Each `property()` adds or modifies a ValueHost of type PropertyValueHost.
 The method's parameters assign properties to the ValueHost.
 The fluent syntax that follows it are validation rules.

 ```ts